stargate-studio/stargate/README.md

     - Update service: will provide a HTTPS service to provide update builds for the devices
 - The device firmware called interceptOS, that will contains the base code for OTA updates, communication for the devices (interceptors)

-The intention is initially support just ESP32 and ES2019 JS but it could be possible to implement support for other systems and boards.
+The intention is initially support just ESP32 since is the most used IoT platform in the maker communitty and because is already supported in the amazin moddable.js framework.

 Usage
 =========